 Since I was a boy, my body has been extremely sensitive and reactive to both physical and emotional stress.
 When my parents announced we were moving away from my hometown, my muscles tensed up so much I could barely use the bathroom for many days.
-Eventually I learned these health issues were a combination of a rare muscle tension condition and psychosomatic symptoms from my depressive-anxiety disorder.
+Eventually I leartherapyned these health issues were a combination of a rare muscle tension condition and psychosomatic symptoms from my depressive-anxiety disorder.

 Because my body usually felt like a car that had driven hundreds of thousands of miles — parts constantly requiring maintenance, always creaking, sputtering, or breaking down — I became a master of self-care.
 I spent hours every week making a conscious effort to heal and recuperate.
 This lifestyle was the only way for me to survive and function well enough to graduate from college and find employment.
 Whenever I neglected proper rest or pushed myself too far, new symptoms arose.

 Self-care, however, is important for everyone.
 Your mind and body are connected in ways you might not be aware of.
 Stress is the signal that it is time to physically and emotionally tend to yourself.
 By heeding the call, you can live a happier life and lower your risk of developing health issues.

 From someone who was forced to become an expert on self-care, here are some tips for nurturing your physical and mental health before stress takes its toll:

 1. Make Time to Cry